Tristan-Technologies/EASem2Help/ESP_32/Flashing_Guide/esp32_flashing.md

 ![Flashing Sucessful](../Flashing_Guide/Pictures/sucessful.PNG)

-It should also now be possible to run commands to verify that the board is functioning as per expected on Micropython.
+It should also now be possible to run commands to verify that the board is functioning as expected in Micropython.
+You can write simple programmes to test the pins.
+A breadboard with a simple LED and resistor in series linked to the pin being tested would suffice, though a multimeter is also suitable for detecting voltage output from a pin.
+Do take note to probe the ESP32's ground with your multimeter's negative probe to create the appropriate reference point for detecting a signal output.